thegworld/gtx-browser/docs/mac/arc.md

 ## Things that are going away {#changes}

-Chromium’s migration to ARC means not only the opportunity to re-think the code and do cleanup, but the removal of utilities whose functionality will no longer be needed and will eventually end up being removed.
+GTx Browser’s migration to ARC means not only the opportunity to re-think the code and do cleanup, but the removal of utilities whose functionality will no longer be needed and will eventually end up being removed.
 Here are some, in no particular order: